 By booking onto this course you consent to:

-- The use of Microsoft Teams, Zoom, and GoToWebinar for all communication and learning material needs.
+- The use of your work/personal email and Zoom for all communication and learning material needs.

 Please note, sharing any of your own, or others, personal details in any of the above software/programmes is not permitted